sarthakagrawal34/Codeial/README.md

         router.use('/users', require('./users'));
         -->
 7. Add everything to git and commit it.

-## Add another route and controller naming posts_controller and another action in home and user as a assignment
+8. Add another route and controller naming posts_controller and another action in home and user as a assignment.
+9. Add everything to git and commit it.

 ## Installing EJS & Set Up the View Engine
 We need to send something back to the browser in HTML format from an HTML file from the Views folder using View Engine. **app.set()** is an object where different properties are predefined {keys are present}.
 Whenever we put a value of those keys, the express app takes up those values and does something with those values.